Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Note: If you're looking for a full complement of minerals that your cells need, including calcium, copper, and molybdenum, adding just these to your hiking water won't do it for you.

-If you're interested in just a quick shot of Vitamin C in your hiking water, you might want to try these Emergen-C packets.
+If you're interested in a quick shot of Vitamin C along with antioxidants in your hiking water, you might want to try these Emergen-C packets.

-It gets tough to find great vitamin C sources during a long hiking trip, and these not only satisfy me.
+It gets tough to find great vitamin C sources for a long hiking trip, and Emergen-C packets not only satisfy me.

 Don't overlook the fact that you can sweat hard and lose electrolytes during a winter hike, especially while winter hiking and snowshoeing.